By Michael Gold, CFP® MBA Founder and CEO, Wealth Advisor

 Congress has passed a number of bills to aid both individuals and organizations, the largest being the $2 trillion CARES Act, which was signed into law on March 27.
 The Act provided individual stimulus checks, enhanced unemployment benefits, and loan programs to help businesses.
 Despite extreme actions taken by both the Federal Reserve and the federal government, some economists still say that they will need to do more before meaningful recovery will take place.
 (5)

 As the country eases out of lockdown and restrictions are being loosened, there has been an uptick in economic activity, though not enough to stop the economy from contracting.
-The leisure and hospitality industries have been devastated (6) while the service sector is still struggling under social distancing guidelines.
+The leisure and hospitality industries have been hit the hardest by the stay-at-home orders (6) while the service sector is still struggling under social distancing guidelines.
 (7) Factory activity is still down and agricultural conditions are deteriorating.
 (8) Overall, pessimism reigns supreme over the economy even while some Federal Reserve policymakers believe we are either at or near the bottom and are expecting a rebound in the second half of the year.
 (9) The global economy is continuing to decline, but at a slower pace than it did in April, (10) which seems to confirm their predictions.

 As you can see, this year has been anything but normal so far, and there are more than likely going to be even more plot twists as we enter the summer and fall.
 While the global economy seems to be gasping for breath, it is not the end of the world.
 We may have some hard months and years ahead of us, but it isn’t the first time our nation has faced challenges like this.